Arcadia-Science/2023-amblyomma-annotation/validation/README.md

 Total letters: 12510674
 Sequences have been sorted
 ```
 So according to this nothing shorter than 25 AAs?
+The set of proteins were run through Emily's [protein processing pipeline for chelicerates](https://github.com/Arcadia-Science/2023-chelicerate-analysis) to cluster at 90% identity to use with the other chelicerate data for NovelTree processing.